Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/About/Under the Hood.md

 TraceBase was designed to be lab-specific.
 It has no user-accounts and no data ownership control, so it is up to systems administrators to employ authentication processes to govern access.
 Anyone with access to TraceBase has access to all of its data.
-If you would like a subset of data to be public, you must setup and load publicly access ible studies on a separate public instance of TraceBase, with its own database and web server.
+If you would like a subset of data to be public, you must setup and load publicly accessible studies on a separate public instance of TraceBase, with its own database and web server.

 For help on deploying TraceBase, reach out to the development [[Team]].